redbluewater/BATSallTime/README.md

 Make a processing folder (e.g. BIOSSCOPE_working) and move the downloaded zip archives there.
 Unzip the files.

 ## Shuting's pipeline (in R)
 Latest: Krista modified Shuting's code to go through a series of folders to find new BATS CTD data (code will need to be slightly modified the next time there is a new BIOS-SCOPE cruise).
-The updated R files is [here](https://github.com/BIOS-SCOPE/data_pipeline/blob/main/R_code/Join_BATS_All_with_master_updated_Krista.R).
+The updated R file is [here](https://github.com/BIOS-SCOPE/data_pipeline/blob/main/R_code/Join_BATS_All_with_master_updated_Krista.R).

 The code now does the following (after data files have been downloaded from Google Drive as described above:\
 * read in the current master file ("BATS_BS_COMBINED_MASTER_2023.11.28.csv") and then use that to set the headers for the data incoming data